igorpauloo/igorpauloo/README.md

 - 👋 Hi, I’m @igorpauloo
-- 👀 I’m interested in all about Data
+- 👀 I’m interested in all about Data Engineering and Analytics Engineering
-- 🌱 I’m currently learning Data Engineering and Data Modeling
+- 🌱 I’m currently studying Software Engineering
 - 💞️ I’m looking to collaborate on Data Projects
 - 📫 How to reach me igorpaulofcosta@gmail.com